5l1v3r1/the-sovereign/README.md

 <strong>100% FREE + OPEN SOURCE.</strong>

-> A publishing platform for people who have an interest in monarchies around the world and wants to learn more about the political ideology.
+> A publishing platform for people who have an interest in monarchies around the world and want to learn more about the political ideology.

 See [#contributing](#Contributing) for more details on how you can help shape **the-sovereign**.
 We're always down to improve and receive feedback.